Sunday, October 6, 2024

 Not Like Other Girls

-Not So Above It All: Cardinal Azzolino was Kristina's first and only experience loving a man romantically, something she/he/they thought was impossible until the day they met.
+Not So Above It All: Cardinal Azzolino was Kristina's first and only experience loving a man romantically, something she thought was impossible until the day they met.

 One of the Boys: Need I say more?